Dhamaka (2022 film): Plot

-Jayam Pakshitap alias J. P., a business magnate and head of "J. P. Orbit", is known for taking over companies in a ruthless manner.
-He sets his sights on Nanda Gopal Chakravarthy's "People Mart" and decides to present it as a birthday gift to his son, Atharva Pakshitap.
-However, J. P. faces problems from Nanda Gopal's son Anand Chakravarthy, who is also the company's upcoming CEO.
-He decides to overthrow him and acquire the company.
+Jayan Pakshitap alias JP, a business magnate and head of J. P. Orbit, is known for taking over companies in a ruthless manner.
+He sets his sights on Nanda Gopal Chakravarthy's People Mart and decides to present it as a birthday gift to his son Atharva Pakshitap.
+However, JP faces problems from Nanda Gopal's son Anand Chakravarthy, who is also the company's upcoming CEO.
+JP decides to overthrow him and acquire the company.

-Meanwhile, Swami is a street-smart unemployed man and his doppelganger Anand, who lives with his family consisting of his father Vasudeva Rao, mother Yashoda, and younger sister Subbu.
-He tries to find work unsuccessfully and constantly is burdened by Subbu's impending wedding.
-Pranavi is Subbu's friend, who meets Swami while planning for Subbu's wedding.
-They get attracted to each other.
-However, Pranavi's father and Chakravarthy's friend, Ramesh Reddy instead arranges a marriage alliance with Anand.
-Initially, Pranavi is confused upon seeing Anand; whether to choose Swami over Anand and ultimately rejects the proposal, due to which Ramesh sends goons to kill Swami.
+Swami, a street-smart unemployed man and Anand's doppelganger, lives with his family consisting of his father Vasudeva Rao, mother Yashoda, and younger sister Subbu.
+Swami tries to find work and gets constantly burdened by Subbu's impending wedding.
+Pranavi, Subbu's friend, meets Swami while planning for Subbu's wedding, where they get attracted to each other.
+Ramesh Reddy, Pranavi's father and Chakravarthy's friend, arranges a marriage alliance with Anand.
+Initially, Pranavi is confused upon seeing Anand; whether to choose Swami over Anand and ultimately rejects the proposal, which leads Ramesh to send goons to kill Swami.

 At the same time, Atharva and his goons corner Anand to kill him.
-Pranavi calls Swami for help but later learns that Anand and Swami are the same people.
-Swami thrashes both Ramesh and Atharva's goons, but gets knocked out by one of them, and is presumed dead.
+Pranavi calls Swami for help but later learns that Anand is actually Swami himself.
+Swami thrashes Ramesh and Atharva's goons but gets knocked out by one of them and is presumed dead.
 However, Swami survives and fakes his death.
 Pranavi asks him about living as dual people.
-Swami reveals that he met Chakravarthy in his childhood when he and Vasudeva went missing at the local fair, and Chakravarthy tried to locate Swami's parents.
-However, he instead adopted him as his son.
-4 years later, Swami's parents arrived in search of him and Chakravarthy was hesitant to send him back with them.
-Thus, to keep both families happy, he then assumed dual identities.
+Swami reveals that he met Chakravarthy in his childhood when he and Vasudeva went missing at the local fair.
+Chakravarthy tried to locate Swami's parents, but he instead adopted him as his son.
+Four years later, Swami's parents arrived in search of him and Chakravarthy was hesitant to send him back with them.
+In order to keep both families happy, Swami assumed dual identities.

-Meanwhile, J. P., who is under the impression that Anand is dead, asks Swami to act as Anand and makes the company shares be distributed to J. P. Orbit.
-A sequence of comedic events ensues, where Swami manages to fool both J. P. and Atharva every time while arranging Subbu's marriage and donating his shares to the employees.
-However, J. P. discovers Swami's dual identities and tries to kill Chakravarthy, but Swami saves him.
-He also saves Vasudeva and thrashes both J. P. and Atharva.
-Swami reveals to Chakravarthy that his nephew, Vikram Chakravarthy, was also behind the attempt on Swami's life, as he became an obstacle for him to become the next CEO.
+Meanwhile, JP, who is under the impression that Anand is dead, asks Swami to act as Anand and makes the company shares to be distributed to J. P. Orbit.
+A sequence of comedic events ensues, where Swami manages to fool JP and Atharva every time while arranging Subbu's marriage and donating his shares to the employees.
+However, JP discovers Swami's dual identities and tries to kill Chakravarthy, but Swami saves him.
+Swami also saves Vasudeva and thrashes both JP and Atharva.

-Swami tells Vikram that Chakravarthy wanted him to become the CEO, upon which Vikram realizes his mistake and apologizes to both Swami and his family, reuniting with them.
-With Vikram becoming the CEO, Swami and Pranavi happily get married, and both families lead normal and happy life.
+Swami reveals to Chakravarthy that his nephew Vikram Chakravarthy was also behind the attempt on Anand's life as he became an obstacle for him to become the next CEO.
+Swami tells Vikram that Anand wanted him to become the CEO, upon which Vikram realizes his mistake and apologizes to Swami and his family, reuniting with them.
+With Vikram becoming the CEO, Swami and Pranavi happily get married and both families lead a normal and happy life.